samaddmirzaa/london-property-intelligence/README.md

 A house price model for London, trained on 1.4 million EPC-linked Land Registry transactions and deployed as a live API with automated testing and drift monitoring.

-The model scores **R² 0.89 on raw prices with a £47k median error**, measured on 2024 sales that were held out of training entirely.
+The model scores R² 0.89 on raw prices with a £47k median error, measured on 2024 sales that were held out of training entirely.

 ---